-Zombie knives: New rules to make big difference - PM
+Zombie knives: New rules to make big difference, says Rishi Sunak

 The government said the measures will be legislated "when Parliament allows" following a public consultation.

-Speaking to broadcasters during a visit to Kilburn police station in north west London, Mr Sunak said there was "no reason" why such knifes should be on the streets.
+Speaking during a visit to Kilburn police station in north-west London, Mr Sunak said there was "no reason" why such knifes should be on the streets.

-"Knife crime is appalling, it disproportionately affects young people and we should be doing everything we can to stamp it out," he said.

-"We're giving the police more powers to confiscate knives when they come across them, when they're going about their day-to-day policing business."
+"We're giving the police more powers to confiscate knives when they come across them, when they're going about their day-to-day policing business," he said.

 Mr Sunak added: "Taken together, it's a strong set of powers that, having spoken to the police, they know will make a big difference to their ability to cut knife crime down."

-Metropolitan Police Commissioner Sir Mark Rowley examined some of the weapons with the prime minister on Wednesday.

-He welcomed the promise of new powers, saying the government had been working to find the correct legal measures and "we're pleased with the proposal today because it's what we need to do a better job of protecting communities".

-"About 60% of our murders in London are knife enabled, and probably two-thirds of those are zombie knives and machetes.
-These are ghastly weapons doing awful damage on the streets of London," Sir Mark added.
+Sir Mark said about "60% of our murders in London are knife enabled, and probably two-thirds of those are zombie knives and machetes".

 The measures, first proposed in April, follow efforts by four previous Conservative home secretaries since 2016.

-Labour's Yvette Cooper accused the government of failing to properly close gaps in the current legislation.
+Labour shadow home secretary Yvette Cooper accused the government of failing to properly close gaps in the current legislation.

 "This is the sixth time in seven years that the Conservatives have promised to outlaw zombie knives," she said.